-Also big websites with thousands of traffic register same domain names with other related domain extensions or similar names which users may likely be typing by spelling mistake in web browsers.
-In this way websites do not miss traffic which otherwise might have lost.
+Also big websites with thousands of traffic register the same domain names with other related domain extensions or similar names which users may likely be typing by spelling mistakes in web browsers.
+In this way, websites do not miss the traffic that otherwise might have lost.

-The term addon domain is used in web hosting context, where a web hosting company offers hosting of additional domain in the same hosting plan.
+The term addon domain is used in web hosting context, where a web hosting company offers hosting of additional domains in the same hosting plan.

 This simply means having a choice of building and launching other websites with the same hosting plan.
-Thus at low cost, more than one websites are published.
+Thus at a low cost, more than one website are published.

 If you have read this post completely, you will clearly be aware that paying for an addon domain to a web hosting company just means, getting a hosting space for a new domain is still to be purchased from a domain name broker.

 - ICANN is the non-profit organization that oversees the domain name system.

 - Domain names are categorized in a multi-level tree called DNS hierarchy.